trancemind/mina-docker-compose/README.md

 mainnet_sidecar_1  | ERROR:root:Sleeping for 30s and trying again
 ```

-To fix this you just have to wait untill mina daemon got its first "Synced" status.
+To fix this you just have to wait until mina daemon got its first "Synced" status.
 Check the status like this:

 ```
 docker-compose exec mainnet mina client status | egrep "^Sync status:"
 ```
 Once you get:

 ```
 Sync status: Synced
 ```
 You should **restart sidecar**: